On the homogenization of partial integro-differential-algebraic equations: Discussion of the main result

+Next, we want to apply Theorem \ref{Th: SolTh} in order to obtain well-posedness of the limit equation.
+For this, we again apply similarity transformations.
+The details are given in Section \ref{section: aux}.
+We arrive at

-The latter equation can be shown to be well-posed, time-translation invariant and to have a causal solution operator.
-Note that, if one is only interested in the behavior of the temperature distribution, we can reformulate the latter equation into a second order form.
+It can be shown that Theorem \ref{Th: SolTh} applies to the latter equation yielding the limit equation to be well-posed.
+Note that, if one is only interested in the behavior of the heat distribution $\theta$, we can reformulate the latter equation into a second order form.
 The resulting equation would be { }Using the periodicity of $\kappa$, we deduce that $P\kappa(n\cdot)^{-1}P^*$ converges in the weak operator topology to $P \int_{(0,1)^N} \kappa(x)^{-1}\dd x P^*$, cf. \cite[Proposition 4.3]{Waurick2012}.
-Thus, in order to answer the question proposed in the title of this article, the (inverse of the) classical homogenized matrix and the harmonic mean of $\kappa$ differ on the subspace $R(\grad_0)$ by the limit of the sequence $\left(P\kappa(n\cdot)^{-1}Q^*\left(Q\kappa(n\cdot)^{-1}Q^*\right)^{-1} Q\kappa(n\cdot)^{-1}P^*\right)_n$ in the weak operator topology.
+Hence, the limit equation reads